How to Care for Succulents

-Because of the nature of how succulents grow and store water, the number one mistake home gardeners make is overwatering.
-One key sign a succulent has been overwatered includes yellowing, translucent leaves that may be mushy due to the excess water causing the plant's cell walls to burst.
-They tend to fall off easily if touched.
+Signs a succulent has been overwatered include yellowing, translucent leaves that may be mushy due to the excess water causing the plant's cell walls to burst.
+The leaves will tend to fall off easily if touched.

-If the damage is already done, all hope isn't lost — many succulents thankfully don't mind a quick emergency transfer.
+If damage has been done, all hope isn't lost — many succulents thankfully don't mind a quick emergency transfer.
 Remove the succulent from the wet planting medium and remove any rotten leaves or cut off any rotten stem with a pair of sharp, clean scissors.
 If the soil is soaked, you can even give the root ball a gentle squeeze.
 Leave it to dry in a sunny spot.
 In the meantime, clean out the planter thoroughly; it's best to start by scrubbing with warm water and soap, then follow up a 10 percent bleach solution to sanitize.
-This will help prevent any bacteria that formed from infecting your succulent.
+This will help prevent bacteria from infecting your succulent.
 After the succulent has had some time to dry out, replant in fresh soil.

 Underwatering is a less common problem for these drought-tolerant plants, but you'll likely be able to spot it: Shriveled, droopy leaves can mean the plant has had to resort to using its internal water source.
-You'll want to look for consistent wrinkling across the entire plant; if the rest of the plant looks healthy but there are shriveled leaves at the base of the plant, these may just be older leaves that you can gently remove.
+You'll want to look for consistent wrinkling across the entire plant; if there are only shriveled leaves at the base of the plant, the leaves may just be older leaves that you can gently remove.

 The issue with plastic pots is that water doesn't evaporate as quickly, so you run the risk of overwatering more quickly than with terra-cotta or ceramic pots.
 This is why it's crucial to provide proper drainage in any container garden.